France at a Glance

-Agriculture has always been a key sector: It currently employs around 4% of the active population in France.
+Agriculture has always been a key sector: it currently employs around 3% of the active population in France.
 The country’s position as the leading producer of agricultural goods in Europe (and the second biggest agricultural exporter globally) is, of course, partly based on its world-famous wines.

 It is also an illustrious exporter of fashion and the home of haute couture.
 Paris has always acted as a magnet for young fashion designers and talents who would like to enhance their career prospects by working in France.

 Tourism is another major sector providing plenty of job opportunities.
-As the world´s top tourist destination, France attracted about 79 million tourists in 2010!
-Moreover, Disneyland Paris is a favorite destination among young people interested in working in France during holiday periods.
+As the world´s top tourist destination, France attracted about 85 million tourists in 2014!
+Moreover, Disneyland Paris is a favorite destination among young people interested in working in France during vacation periods.

 However, if you want to work in France outside a traditional foreign assignment, you should also be aware of the country’s economic issues.
 Growth has been stagnating, and competitiveness is said to be decreasing, due to a lack of innovation.
-In 2013, sectors like construction and vehicle engineering had to cope with particular difficulties.
+In recent years, sectors like construction and vehicle engineering have had to cope with particular difficulties.